WillyWalker/shiny-invention/README.md

 # shiny-invention

-The President of the United States uses {Twitter Blue}.
+The President of the United States uses [Twitter Blue].
 What a [Sussy Baka].